As we snatched all manner of bargains in the New Years sales, most of us watched our bank balances dwindle far faster than we would like.

 All manner of skills are in demand, from photography to graphic design, proof reading, web development to marketing consultancy, and using sites such as upwork.com you can work from wherever you like in the world.

-This is one of the best ways to earn money on the side if you are good at what you do.
+This is one of the best ways to earn money on the side and if you are good at what you do you will make good money.
 You can read our handy guide on how to kick-start a freelance career.

 6. Take A Temp Job